 Reasons to Have a Business Bank Account

-The following is a list of a few reasons why every business owner needs a separate bank account for business transactions.
+The following is a few reasons why every business owner needs a separate bank account for business transactions.

 Image-Writing checks or accepting payments through a personal account makes a company appear new, inexperienced, and/or unprofessional.

 The Corporate Veil-Personal assets are protected if the business is sued or in debt.

 Easy to Accept Credit Card Payments-Personal bank accounts cannot accept credit card payments but a commercial account can.

 Easy Tax Preparation-It is easier to classify business transactions when the account is specifically for the business instead of sorting through a personal account for business transactions, where possible deductions may be missed.

 - Every bank may have different requirements for setting up an account so call ahead to know what you need.